uisikdag/plantseedling/readme.md

 - Save model checkpoints: No

+-Accuracy,Precision,Recall,F1-Score are calculated based on test set

+-Best Validation Accuracy is calculated as the accuracy of the fold with best value

+-Average Per Class Performance for each fold is calculated as the mean of test set results for all folds

 ## Model Performance Comparison

 | Model               |   Accuracy |   Precision |   Recall |   F1-Score |   Best Val Acc |   Parameters (M) |   Std Dev |   Completed Folds |